 In other implementations, the subpopulation of users for which an alternative search result will be available can be automatically limited.
 For example, alternative search results submitted in German could be available only to users located in Germany or only to users who use a search system interface presented in German.

 A user submitting a query can specify one or more parameters that affect the set of alternative search results returned for the query in some implementations.
 For example, if the user is submitting the query in French but is fluent in German, the user can specify or request that the user receives alternative search results for German users.

 Some requests can be rejected by a system administrator or automatically denied by the search system, for example, if the user is not authorized to receive the requested alternative search results (e.g., alternative search results restricted to managers only).

 It also tells us that pages added to search results for a particular query might also be added to results for synonyms for that query or to other queries that share one or more search terms with the original query.

 Another aspect of the SearchWiki system is the ability for searchers to remove specific results from the search results that they see for specific queries.
 I described a patent filing from Google that describes how that might be done in February 2007, in the post Google on Letting Searchers Remove Pages from the Web.

 I can see using SearchWiki to help me research specific topics, and collect helpful resources, leave notes on them, and remove results that I don’t find useful or interesting or helpful for queries related to those topics.

-Google might explore data about how people use SearchWiki to learn more about searchers, and more about the pages that show up for specific search queries.
-Again, Google told us in the SearchWiki announcement and help page that adding pages, or moving them up or removing won’t affect the search results that other searchers see.
+Google might explore data about how people use SearchWiki to learn more about searchers and more about the pages that show up for specific search queries.
+Again, Google told us in the SearchWiki announcement and helped a page that adding pages or moving them up or removing them won’t affect the search results that other searchers see.